 - Place the parchment on the heat press, and put your metal on it.
 Then add another parchment paper on top of it.

 - Use medium pressure to push down and wait 30 seconds.

-- Lift the heat press up and carefully remove the high task mask from the metal panel to reveal the finished product!
+- Lift the heat press and carefully remove the high task mask from the metal panel to reveal the finished product!
 You can use an oven mitt to pick up your metal panel.

 DIY LICENSE PLATE WITH HEAT TRANSFER VINYL!

-The process for these objects is just the same with the metal panel and stainless steel tumbler.
+The process for these objects is the same with the metal panel and stainless steel tumbler.
 You print out your preferred design, cut it out, and weed out the excess vinyl.
 Using a flat surface, you can use a heat press or an easy press.
-If your medium has a curve and round surface, it's better to use a mug press or a heat gun.
+If your medium has a curve and round texture, it's better to use a mug press or a heat gun.

 That was so easy.
 I am 100% sure that you can do it too!

 See? metal is also a fantastic substrate for your heat transfer vinyl.
-The process was so easy; anybody could do it with the proper steps.
-You can even do this at home if you get a simple heat press machine or even a clothes iron.
+The process was easy; anybody could do it with the proper steps.
+You can even do this at home if you get a simple heat press machine or a clothes iron.
 With this all-inclusive guide, I believe you can begin those one-of-a-kind vinyl projects and create eye-catching customized designs.
 As I previously stated, it is not difficult at all, and with some practice, you may even be able to start and expand your own business!